CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

 ### Request verification challenge

-During request of verification challenge we submit CSR to ACME server.
-Argument `dest` can be pointing to non existent file.
-But if it points to existing certificate the ACME client (Ansible) will look at its validity and if it is below default value 10 days it will require reissuing, this can be modified by arguments `remaining_days` and `force`.
-The second one requests a new certificate every time playbook is executed.
+During the request of verification challenge, we submit CSR to the ACME server.
+The argument `dest` can be pointing to a non-existent file.
+But if it points to an existing certificate, the ACME client (Ansible) will look at its validity, and if it is below the default value 10 days, it will require reissuing.
+This can be modified by arguments `remaining_days` and `force`.
+The second argument, `force`, requests a new certificate every time the playbook is executed.

 ```yaml
     - name: Create a challenge